Restore SD Plastic Surgery

 Want to know if labiaplasty will be covered by insurance?

-Women consider labiaplasty for many reasons.
+Women consider a labiaplasty procedure for many reasons.
 Labiaplasty is a procedure that reduces the excess skin of the vaginal area, known as the labia.
 Studies have shown that the most common reason for having labiaplasty surgery is to correct enlarged or elongated labia that can occur following childbirth or with aging.
 For some women, concern about the size of their labia may have started in puberty or after successfully losing a large amount of weight with a weight loss procedure or diet & exercise.
 No matter what the reason you may be considering labiaplasty, a common question is whether insurance will cover the costs.

 Indications for Labiaplasty